-It was late evening when we arrived in Memphis and not having any particular destination in mind my husband and I just enjoyed walking around downtown.
+It was late evening when I arrived in Memphis and not having any particular destination in mind I just enjoyed walking around downtown.
 Beale Street was already blocked off and lit up like a Christmas tree.
 Doors to the bars were thrown open wide and sure enough the heavy rhythmic sounds from local Blues bands lingered in the street.

 Let me take a minute to say that if you have never been to Memphis, you may love Beale Street.
 It is bright, loud and covered up with folks out to have a good time.
 However, other than a stroll to take it all in, I am not a Beale Street kind of girl.
 I am smitten with Main Street though!

-While roaming around Main Street we came across the Flying Saucer Draught Emporium at 130 Peabody Place and decided to sample a few.
+While roaming around Main Street I came across the Flying Saucer Draught Emporium at 130 Peabody Place and decided to have a small sample of a few.
 The perks of walking around downtown Memphis are indeed great!

 I fell hard for the Murphy’s Irish Stout.
-James had the Belhaven Black and a Spatan Lager.
-They were good, but mine was much better~
+I also had the small sample of the Belhaven Black and a Spatan Lager.
+They were good, but Murphy’s was much better~

-Beer finished, we headed back to 138 Beale Street & Blues City Cafe for the Gumbo Cheese Fries, a PBR -I’d never had one 😉 a Ghost Magic 16 & the tamales with a cup of chili -which we ended up sharing because the plate of cheese fries the bartender presented us with was monstrous.
+Beer finished, I headed back to 138 Beale Street & Blues City Cafe for the Gumbo Cheese Fries, a PBR & the tamales with a cup of chili -the bartender presented a plate that was monstrous.

 I am now a huge fan of Blues City Cafe!
 The atmosphere is great and I honestly think that sitting at the tiny bar to the back made it even better!

 There is a huge plate glass window separating the little bar (so cozy) from the rest of the cafe, so you can see everyone dining with family and still be snug as a bug.
-It was a packed house, but the bartender got us our appetizer in record time and warned us about ordering more food before we had the fries.
+It was a packed house, but the bartender got my appetizer in record time and warned me about ordering more food before I had the fries.